excel-soft-bootcamp/identify-objects-continued-hemanth111p/Asp.Net assignments/Data Binding.md

 2.Declarative data binding:

---The process of binding a component like listbox, DataGrid, record list with the dataset is known as declarative binding.
+- The process of binding a component like listbox, DataGrid, record list with the dataset is known as declarative binding.
---When there is more than one element in the database, the declarative binding is used.
+- When there is more than one element in the database, the declarative binding is used.

 Example: